 Independence is a fundamental part of audit quality.
 It ensures our objectivity.

 The Corporations Act prohibits several types of services from being performed for a client by its external auditor.
 These include engagements where the audit firm might act in a management capacity or find itself auditing its own work.

 PwC has comprehensive internal policies so that our independence is not impaired.
-More broadly, while we note that there are no regulations in Australia that require a “cap” on non-audit services provided by the auditor, the amount of non-audit services provided to PwC’s ASX200 audit clients in the past three years has averaged approximately 25% of audit fees, which equates to less than 2.5% of PwC’s total revenue in 2018.
+More broadly, while we note there are no regulations in Australia that require a “cap” on non-audit services provided by the auditor, the amount of non-audit services provided to PwC’s ASX200 audit clients in the past three years has averaged approximately 25% of audit fees, which equates to less than 2% of PwC’s total revenue in 2019.